Qiaojuan-Tu/580-Final-Project/README.md

 For the financial tweet content data, an article that we found lists the 24 best Twitter profiles that people who are interested in finance and the stock market have to follow.
 It also lists Goldman Sachs and Morgan Stanley, which are reliable.
 We scraped and generated tweets from all 24 accounts through the Twitter API.

 ## Packages
+Following are the main Python packages that were used to complete this project:
+1. Transformers
+2. Scikit-learn
+3. PyTorch
+4. Keras

 ## Workflow
 After data generation, the next step is data cleaning for both the tweet text data and the two stock index datasets.
 For the financial tweet text data, we perform traditional text processing such as lowercase text, removing stop words, hyperlinks, emails, numbers, extra space, and punctuation.
 After cleaning the text data, we tokenized the text by using three different tools: the plain CountVectorizer, Ngram CountVectorizer, and TF-IDF with N-gram CountVectorizer.
 By comparing three tokenizing tools, we choose the best possible numerical representation of the text strings for running models.
 We chose N-grams from 1 to 4 because 4 can be the most relevant term size to our financial topic.
 Those tokenized words are also lemmatized and stemmed in order to yield a good result.